diagrid-labs/dapr-pluggable-component-supabase/README.md

         - `value` (text, null)
     - RLS (Row Level Security) is disabled

-        > Note that for production use, [RLS](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) should be enabled and access policies should be added to the table.
+        > Note that for production use, [RLS](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) should be enabled, and access policies should be added to the table.

     *Table definition:*